Ambika-Bhowmick/Assignment-5/README.md

 In the end, I had to search up many tutorials to figure it out.
 I did this and I had to do trials and errors to make sure it would work.
 The tutorials wouldn't work sometimes and once the spikes weren't solid, instead the player could walk through.
 I later figured out that I had put on the wrong type of collider.

 What you’re most proud of in your game so far:
 I'm most proud of the fact that I have a win condition and lose condition.
-This makes my game more fun as there is an actual point for the game
+This makes my game more fun as there is an actual point for the game.
+Also, I am proud that I was able to figure out how to loop the music properly.